 Laboratories receive and produce information that is highly sensitive and confidential.
 As one of the 12 Quality System Essentials, it is important to have measures in place to ensure that only the right people can access, edit and share that information.

-8. Documents and Records
+Documents and records

 A cornerstone of the QMS, documentation ensures standardization which is paramount to quality management.
-Policies, procedures, and instructional guides will define the QMS and give direction for laboratory and supporting processes.
+Policies, procedures, and instructional guides will define the QMS and give direction for the laboratory and supporting processes.
 They should be available for staff to use for reference and they should be current.

 An “occurrence” is any error or non-conformance.
 All deviations from what is expected within a laboratory and affecting laboratory operations should be investigated.
 They pose a risk of harm to patients and staff.
 If root cause analysis is thorough, corrective action will be appropriate to address the error.

-An important element to maintaining a QMS is constantly checking compliance with requirements.
+An important element of maintaining a QMS is constantly checking compliance with requirements.
 This is done through internal audits and external audits by regulatory and accreditation bodies.
 Audits are planned and systematic.
 Participation in External Quality Assessment/ Quality Assurance Programs is mandatory for all the tests that the lab performs.

 The laboratory should have a way to continuously improve processes.
-Improvements may be triggered by something having gone wrong with correction resulting in improvement of a process, but the laboratory should also have mechanisms in place to identify opportunities for improvement even before anything goes wrong.
-This pro-active approach is preferred to a reactive approach for process improvement.
+Improvements may be triggered by something having gone wrong with correction resulting in the improvement of a process, but the laboratory should also have mechanisms in place to identify opportunities for improvement even before anything goes wrong.
+This proactive approach is preferred to a reactive approach for process improvement.

 The laboratory needs to understand the customers and their needs and use customer feedback for improvement.
 There should be mechanisms in place to handle customer feedback and complaints.